pro-utkarshM/myownos-dev-env/README.md

 ## What This Script Does

-This script (`setup.sh`) automates the following:
+The `setup.sh` script automates the following tasks:

 - Updates your system packages.
-- Installs all required dependencies (including QEMU, NASM, build tools, etc.).
+- Installs all required dependencies (build tools, QEMU, NASM, etc.).
 - Builds a cross-compiler toolchain (`i686-elf-gcc` and `binutils`).
 - Clones the `myOwnOS` repository.
 - Builds the OS and runs it using QEMU.

 ---

 ## Prerequisites

-- A Debian-based Linux system (e.g., Ubuntu)
+- A Debian-based Linux system (e.g., Ubuntu, Linux Mint, WSL)
 - ~4GB free disk space
 - Internet connection
 - `sudo` access

+---

+## Installed Packages

 ### Essential Development Tools
 - `build-essential`